 Radiation and other targeted therapy

-Two types of radiation treatment are teletherapy and brachytherapy.
+The two types of radiation treatment available for eye melanomas are teletherapy and brachytherapy.

-Brachytherapy temporarily anchors small radioactive seeds into the eye to shrink the tumor.
-The ophthalmologist or oncologist will stitch a plaque, or small implant, containing several iodine-125 seeds to the wall of the eye, near the tumor.
-It remains there for 4 to 5 days.
-The doctor carefully monitors the size of the tumor.
+A health professional will temporarily anchor small radioactive seeds into the eye to shrink the tumor.
+They will stitch a plaque, or small implant, containing several iodine-125 seeds to the wall of the eye, near the tumor.
+It will remain there for 4–5 days, emitting radiation.
+The eye doctor will carefully monitor the size of the tumor.

-Transpupillary thermotherapy (TTT) is a type of infrared laser therapy that uses heat in the form of a laser to shrink smaller tumors.
+- Transpupillary thermotherapy: This is a type of infrared laser therapy that administers heat to shrink smaller tumors.

-To reduce the risk of skin cancer and eye cancer, the American Cancer Society recommends using protection from strong sunlight, including sunglasses with UVA and UVB protection, sunblock, and a hat.
+To reduce the risk of skin and eye cancer, the ACS recommend using protection from strong sunlight, including sunglasses with UVA and UVB protection, sunblock, and a wide brimmed hat.

-Sunshine and outdoor work have not been proven to cause eye cancer, but they may increase the risk.
+Scientists have not yet proven that sunshine and outdoor work cause eye cancer, but they may increase the risk.